 There are several broad areas where most of us bump into struggle: relationships, weight, finances, and work.

 For me, I have two biggies in the struggle category…finances and weight.
-I know how to do work because my tendency is to be a workaholic.
+I know how to do work because I tend to be a workaholic.
 On the relationship front, I do have great people in my life who provide love and support, and I’ve grown enough to enjoy their presence in my life.

 I’ve been asking myself lately “who would I be without the struggle?”
 Since struggle and survival have been common themes in my life, I’ve been repeating the above question over and over in my mind.
 Realizing that I could be different if I let go of the need to struggle, provides me with more space to allow other possibilities to reside in my life.

-Struggling can be insidious… we are so use to it we don’t know any other way and it just seems to happen.
+Struggling can be insidious…we are so used to it we don’t know any other way, and it just seems to happen.
 Do you ever ask yourself, “Why do I keep struggling with this person, this job, my finances?”

-There are many different self-defeating beliefs that seem to support our struggling:
+Many different self-defeating beliefs seem to support our struggling:

-A common belief is that when what we are doing takes effort and is hard than it’s struggling.
+A common belief is that when what we are doing takes effort and is hard then it’s struggling.
 Not necessarily.
-Hard work can be towards a specific goal and we are giving all of our focus to completion.
-When we complete the goal there is satisfaction.
-Whereas with struggle, we don’t necessarily complete what we are doing, but rather deal with the situation as best as possible.
+Hard work can be towards a specific goal, and we are giving all of our focus to completion.
+When we complete the goal, there is satisfaction.
+Whereas with struggle, we don’t necessarily achieve what we are doing, but rather deal with the situation as best as possible.

 What Are You Saying To Yourself?